saikat495/socketdocs/docs/overview/overview.md

 ##### How to Earn Buxx
 The user can earn Buxx by actively interacting on Socket.
 The more the activity, the more you earn.

 ## Identity

 This is the profile details of an individual / community.
 This acts as the passport to enter any community / make any transaction on Socket.

 ## Communities

 A community is a set of people having common interests / values / goals.
 The City community is a default community based on the geo fence.
 Hence, every user will be a member of City community based on his geo location.

+## Safety

+On Socket, you own your data, we cannot censor you, we cannot deplatform you.
 {: note.}